Tinram/RND/README.md

-    rnd -s                                  255 instances of the text string 'lorem ipsum ' rnd -s 100                              100 instances of 'lorem ipsum ' rnd -s 100 "test text "                 100 instances of any chosen text (if text contains spaces, the string must be quoted) rnd -s 10000 test dump.txt              output a file called dump.txt containing 10,000 instances of 'test' using a fast file dump
+    rnd -s                                  255 instances of the text string 'lorem ipsum ' rnd -s 100                              100 instances of 'lorem ipsum ' rnd -s 100 "junk text "                 100 instances of any chosen text (if text contains spaces, the string must be double quoted) rnd -s 10000 test dump.txt              output a file called dump.txt containing 10,000 instances of 'test' using a fast file dump
                                                 (some string patterns may corrupt when viewing in some editors)